 Remember that churn rate is not the most suitable metric for every business model.
 But businesses that sell products through subscriptions or other forms of long-term rental services should definitely keep a close eye on the churn rate.

 Depending on the industry of the business and the products and services you're offering, it's natural to lose customers over a certain period of time, especially if your offering is seasonal.
 Keeping this in mind, the churn rate in B2C industries is slightly higher, with the average customer churn rate in the consumer goods industry being 9,6%.
 So the goal is to keep your customers happy and your churn rate below 5%.

 How to calculate churn rate:

 Churn rate = (number of customers at the start of a period - number of customers at the end of a period) / number of customers at the start of the year.

-Why it should be measured: This can occur for a variety of reasons: the customer service is less than satisfactory, the customer base outgrows the need for the product or service, or the products or services are simply too expensive.
+Why it should be measured: This can occur for various reasons: the customer service is less than satisfactory, the customer base outgrows the need for the product or service, or the products or services are simply too expensive.

 Average order value

-Definition: Average order value is a metric that ecommerce businesses use in order to see and understand their customers’ purchasing habits.
-AOV refers to the average amount of money spent per order, and businesses usually track this metric on a monthly or even a weekly basis.
+Definition: Average order value is a metric that ecommerce businesses use in order to see and understand their customers' purchasing habits.
+AOV refers to the average amount of money spent per order, and businesses usually track this metric monthly or even weekly.